-Elevated interest rates are increasing the cost of the Company's borrowings due to its outstanding floating-rate debt and have led to higher interest rates on new fixed-rate debt.
-The Company expects to incur increased interest expense from the refinancing or extension of loans that may currently carry below-market interest rates.
+Elevated interest rates have increased, and may continue to increase, the cost of the Company's borrowings due to its outstanding floating-rate debt and have led, and may continue to lead, to higher interest rates on new fixed-rate debt.
+While interest rates have begun to decrease, they remain elevated and the Company expects to incur increased interest expense from the refinancing or extension of loans that may currently carry below-market interest rates.
 In certain cases, the Company has limited, and may continue to limit, its exposure to interest rate fluctuations related to a portion of its floating-rate debt by using interest rate cap and swap agreements.
 Such agreements, subject to current market conditions, allow the Company to replace floating-rate debt with fixed-rate debt in order to achieve its desired ratio of floating-rate to fixed-rate debt.
 However, any interest rate cap or swap agreements that the Company enters into may not be effective in reducing its exposure to interest rate changes.

-Comparison of Three Months Ended June 30, 2024 and 2023
+Comparison of Three Months Ended September 30, 2024 and 2023